 We hear it over and over again in the summer—SPF, SPF, SPF.
 But summer skin care is more than just slathering yourself in sunscreen every hour.
-That’s certainly step one, but it’s important to keep other skin care tips and tricks in mind while you’re out in the sun.
+That’s certainly step one, and hard enough to keep up with, but it’s essential to keep other skincare tips and tricks in mind while you’re out in the sun.

 20 Homemade Summer Skin Care Tips

 Besides removing these potentially harmful ingredients, this recipe tackles another topic—consistency.
 Many sunscreens can leave nasty, sticky residues, but since the main SPF ingredients here are red raspberry seed oil and zinc oxide, along with creamy shea butter and coconut oil, gunkiness won’t be a problem!

 Green Tea SPF Lip Balm.
 It’s so easy to forget about SPF on our lips, but it’s just as important.
 Spending too much time in the sun without proper lip protection can lead to dry, chapped lips, and who wants that?
 It works great under lip gloss, too.

 Cucumber + Green Tea Body Spray.
-Applying this spray just out of the fridge feels amazing on hot, parched skin.
+Applying this spray just out of the fridge feels fantastic on hot, parched skin.
 Green tea and cucumber soothe and help heal tender skin while the peppermint provides cooling relief.
 It can last up to 2 weeks in the fridge, making this a super handy DIY to keep on hand in the summer.

 Summer Zit Treatment + Tricks.
 Many of us love the hot weather, but let’s face it, our skin doesn’t love it quite as much as we do.
 As temperatures rise, so does our oil and sweat gland activity.
 They essentially work overtime to keep our body temperatures cool.

 Age Spot Remover.
 As the weather warms up in the summer, you naturally show more skin.
 And summer can really bring out age spots, whether you already have them or not.
-Age spots are due to extended time in the sun causing pigmentation in the skin—typically on the hands and face.
-Try our all natural age spot remover that lightens, hydrates, and exfoliates the top layer of skin.
+Age spots are due to extended time in the sun, causing pigmentation in the skin—typically on the hands and face.
+Try our all-natural age spot remover that lightens, hydrates, and exfoliates the top layer of skin.
 All you need is cooked rice, agave nectar, and lemon juice!